Sumitchongder/Analytical-BB84-QKD/README.md

 ---

 ## 💡 Innovation

+### 5. Error Correction + Privacy Amplification Using Vectorized QKD Simualtion
+- ✅ Threshold-based modeling: We simulate EC and PA using a configurable QBER threshold (e.g., 11%) to decide whether the protocol proceeds or aborts.
+- 🧮 Error Correction (EC): If QBER is below the threshold, we assume classical error correction succeeds and mismatched bits are reconciled.
+- 🔐 Privacy Amplification (PA): We reduce the final key length based on estimated information leakage using the formula:
+\text{Final Key Length} = \text{Sifted Key Length} \times (1 - 2 \cdot \text{QBER})- ⚡ Vectorized simulation: This approach avoids slow bit-level operations and enables fast, scalable analysis across many parameter settings.
+- 📊 Real-time feedback: Users instantly see whether EC/PA succeeds and how much usable key material remains.
+- 🎓 Educational clarity: Makes the final stages of BB84 transparent and easy to understand, reinforcing the role of QBER in quantum security.

+🖼️ *Caption:* “Side-by-side heatmaps for Intercept-Resend and Probabilistic Skew strategies”

+### 6. Eve Strategy Comparison
+🖼️ *Caption:* “Side-by-side heatmaps for Intercept-Resend and Probabilistic Skew strategies”

 - **Turbo Mode:** Analytical backend with vectorized probability model
 - **Strategy-Aware Dashboards:** Compare Eve strategies side-by-side